Properzia de' Rossi: Major commissions

-In 1525, Properzia was one of several artists brought in to work for the Cathedral of San Petronio in Bologna on a set of reliefs with scenes from the book of Genesis, begun by four artists in August 1524, including the painter Amico Aspertini.
-Vasari stated that Properzia asked to be considered for this commission and that the authorities requested an example of her work, so she executed the portrait bust of Conte Guido de' Pepoli in marble for his son Alessandro, to wide acclaim (Bologna, Palazzo Pepoli Campogrande).
+In 1525, de' Rossi was one of several artists brought in to work for the Cathedral of San Petronio in Bologna on a set of reliefs with scenes from the book of Genesis, begun by four artists in August 1524, including the painter Amico Aspertini.
+Vasari stated that de' Rossi asked to be considered for this commission and that the authorities requested an example of her work, so she executed the portrait bust of Conte Guido de' Pepoli in marble for his son Alessandro, to wide acclaim (Bologna, Palazzo Pepoli Campogrande).

-Cathedral records show that she was paid to create three sibyls, two angels, and a "quadro" - probably a pair of bas-relief panels, including the panel depicting Joseph and Potiphar's Wife now in the Museum of San Petronio in Bologna.
+Cathedral records show that she was paid to create three sibyls, two angels, and a "quadro" - probably a pair of bas-relief panels, including the panel Joseph and Potiphar's Wife now in the Museum of San Petronio in Bologna.
 In the scene, Joseph attempts to escape from the wife of an Egyptian officer.
-The skilfully executed musculature in combination with classical dress reveal de Rossi's knowledge of antiquity.
-Her style in this piece is in the "maniera moderna" of artists such as Guilio Romano, Michelangelo, Alfonso Lombardi, Correggio and Parmigianino.
-Additionally, the subject matter of Joseph fleeing from his temptress was a prominent subject matter in the early days of the Counter-Reformation, conveying the dangers of immorality associated with female nature.
+The skillfully-executed musculature and classical dress of the figures reveal de' Rossi's knowledge of antiquity.
+Her style in this piece is in the "maniera moderna" of artists such as Giulio Romano, Michelangelo, Alfonso Lombardi, Correggio and Parmigianino.
+The subject matter of Joseph fleeing from his temptress was popular in the early days of the Counter-Reformation, as it conveyed the dangers of female immorality.
 The second bas-relief panel is believed to be the Visit of the Queen of Sheba to Solomon.
-Vasari wrote that de' Rossi was paid "a most beggarly price for her work", attributing this to Amico Aspertini working to ruin her commissions and pay.
+Vasari wrote that de' Rossi was paid "a most beggarly price for her work," attributing this to her colleague Aspertini working to ruin her commissions and pay.
 Vasari stated that she never worked for the Cathedral again, which is supported by her absence from their records after 1526.

-In 1526, she is recorded as executing an engraved marble piece for the Church of Madonna del Baraccano in Bologna commissioned by Goro Geri.
+In 1526, she is recorded as executing an engraved marble piece, commissioned by Goro Geri, for the Church of Madonna del Baraccano in Bologna.